doctor giving relapse prevention tips

 A big part of drug or alcohol rehabilitation is honesty and communication.
 It’s about discussing all your important feelings with a close friend.
 This is something for family and friends to keep in mind.
 A person that is recovering from addictive behaviors is often quiet and secretive.

 Time drags when we’re having a period of boredom, and all there is to think about is how much we wish something else more exciting were going on.
 Boredom is an enemy for most people, especially those going through an addiction fight.
-Boredom was probably the main cause of substance abuse in the first place.
+Boredom was probably the main cause of substance use in the first place.
 A person struggling with addictive behaviors needs healthy ways to handle boredom to support relapse prevention.

 There are many hobbies to choose from, plenty of movies to see, and TV shows to watch.
 Make sure to have friends and family close; it’s of great importance to have someone to call to in the moments you need to fill some time.
 Learning to focus your mind on more useful and productive things is not easy, but it’s not impossible.
 Instead of describing something as “boring,” think about it as “meditative” and take a mental rest from the outside world.